chethanvasishta/essential-cs/README.md

         - If not, who prevents it?
 What's the mechanism to prevent it?
     - Where exactly is the thread stack located in memory?
     - Is there a limit to the number of threads that can be created by a process?
     - Is there a limit to the number of stack frames that can be created for a thread?
+    - [Bonus] Can main access/read the variable c in foo() after foo() is over?
+Note: It's not as straightforward as you think!
 7. [Recursion] Can you describe the stack frame for main() calling foo() calling foo()?
     - Are a and b of foo shared across recursion calls?
     - Can any function recursively call itself?